nimanamira/-Queen-with-Genetic-Algorithm/README.md

-# -Queen-with-Genetic-Algorithm
+# -8 Queen-with-Genetic-Algorithm
- Queen with Genetic Algorithm - MATLAB
+ 8 Queen with Genetic Algorithm - MATLAB

  You can buy this code by contact me in WhatsApp, Telegram and iMessage with +989360703858